Large-Amplitude Steady Electrohydrodynamic Solitary Waves with Constant Vorticity: Global bifurcation structure

-Most of the essential elements have already been established in the preceding analysis, it remains to synthesize these findings to complete the argument. \begin{proof}[\textbf{Proof of Theorem \ref{006theorem7.9}}] Let \(\mathscr{C}\) denote the global curve established in Theorem \ref{006theorem7.4}.
+\end{itemize} where \(F\) denotes the Froude number.
+All solutions on \(\mathscr{C}\) are symmetric and monotone waves of elevation.
+Specifically, \(\eta\) is even in \(x\), and \(\eta_x(x, d) < 0\) for \(x > 0\). \end{theorem} Most of the essential elements have already been established in the preceding analysis, it remains to synthesize these findings to complete the argument. \begin{proof}[\textbf{Proof of Theorem \ref{006theorem7.9}}] Let \(\mathscr{C}\) denote the global curve established in Theorem \ref{006theorem7.4}.
 By Lemma \ref{006lemma7.7}, we conclude that alternative (i) in Theorem \ref{006theorem7.4} must occur:

 From the definition of \(\lambda(w, \alpha)\) in \eqref{0253.2}, and by applying the maximum principle and the maximum modulus principle to its two factors, we deduce

 According to Proposition \ref{006proposition6.1}, the norm \( \|w(s)\|_\chi \) is bounded in terms of the parameter \(\delta > 0\) from \eqref{0066.1}.
 Using the maximum principle again, we estimate